Skip to content

 Date: May 2, 2023

-This webinar will explore several strategies for extending sample stability, alternatives to whole blood samples in flow cytometry, and their successful implementations in clinical studies.
+This webinar will cover strategies to improve sample stability and alternatives to whole blood in flow cytometry, showcasing successful clinical implementations.

 Speakers